-

 Old farm building in Ikaduchi area was dismantled and reconstructed in the central area of the village to house the" Asuka Folk Customs Museum".
 (September 1974)

-The "Takamatsuzuka Mural Hall" was completed.
+The "Takamatsuzuka Mural Museum" was completed.
 (March 1977)

 First issue of seasonal magazine "Asuka kaze".
 Open lectures, on site study and a symposium were held.
 (October 1981)